 Asset Protection planning can take many forms –

-Tax Planning: With tax planning the goal is minimize taxes, thereby preserving assets.
+Tax Planning: With tax planning, the goal is to minimize taxes, thereby preserving assets.
 Tax planning permeates everything we do as Trusts & Estates attorneys.
 For example, if a client wants to leave a house to his son, there are several ways this can be done.
-The client could simply write a new deed and transfer the house to the son, the client could transfer title to the house to the son and reserve a life estate for himself, the client could write a Last Will and Testament which specifies that the son should have the house when the client dies or a client could create a trust for the benefit of his son and transfer the house into the trust.
+The client could simply write a new deed and transfer the house to the son, the client could transfer title to the house to the son and reserve a life estate for himself, the client could write a Last Will and Testament which specifies that the son should have the house when the client dies, or a client could create a trust for the benefit of his son and transfer the house into the trust.
 While understanding the mechanics of the above actions may be somewhat simple, the tax consequences of each action must be explored.
-Without going in the specifics of the tax ramifications for each above action, some of the tax implications at play are: 1) continued receipt/loss of real property tax exemptions (STAR, Veterans Exemptions, etc.), 2) loss/preservation of cost-basis step up and 3) proper reporting of income tax, to name a few.
+Without going in the specifics of the tax ramifications for each above action, some of the tax implications at play are: 1) continued receipt/loss of real property tax exemptions (STAR, Veterans Exemptions, etc.), 2) loss/preservation of cost-basis step up, and 3) proper reporting of income tax, to name a few.

 Medicaid Asset Protection Planning: Medicaid Asset Protection Planning is the process of advising clients to structure their assets in such a way to best ensure the client will receive Medicaid benefits if/when needed without having to first impoverish himself/herself.